 Ageing with a bleeding disorder has become a focus in the international community over the last number of years as we are now seeing, in developed countries, the first generations of people with severe bleeding disorders whose life expectancy is the same as the general population.
 This does mean that they are also starting to face the medical issues that the general population have been dealing with for years.
 However, there are a number of additional considerations that people with bleeding disorders need to account for when dealing with issues.

 The Parents Weekend was piloted in 2009 by the Society.
 We recognised that for parents who have children with haemophilia, especially young children, there is a need for education, information and peer support.
 The Parents Conference, which was organised in conjunction with the haemophilia care teams in St. James’s Hospital and Our Lady’s Children’s Hospital Crumlin, provided such an opportunity for the parents.
 It is our view, endorsed by the health care workers, that the parents will learn as much from each other and from their experiences with raising children with haemophilia as they will from the health care workers.
 However, in 2016 we had a 40% decrease in attendance compared to the previous year.
-We decided not to run this conference in 2017 and instead to include some of the topics in the programme for the October Conference.
-We will be reviewing this again at the end of 2017.
+We decided not to run this conference in 2019 and instead to include some of the topics in the programme for the October Conference.
+We will be reviewing this again at the end of the year.

 Carriers of haemophilia not only carry the condition but have their own symptoms and emotions to deal with.
-The Irish Haemophilia Society organise a Carrier Conference every second year to help promote awareness of the needs of carriers as well as serving as an educational and informative meeting.
+The Irish Haemophilia Society organises a Carrier Conference every second year to help promote awareness of the needs of carriers as well as serving as an educational and informative meeting.
 The conference features information on carrier testing, family planning, pregnancy, menopause, positive living and dental care.

 The conference is open to females aged 16 years and upwards.
 However, under 18’s must be accompanied by a parent or guardian and takes place every second year.